 First, agnosticism is predicated on the premise of skepticism concerning the existence of God.
 The agnostic doubts the absolute truth about God (although some may believe in a First Cause), yet states an absolute truth by claiming God does not exist and that the answer is a humanistic worldview.
 If consistent, the agnostic would doubt his own statements, and furthermore, would doubt his own doubt that God does not exist, thus resulting in the probability that God could exist.

 I don’t believe I have ever said God does not exist.
 I am, after all, an agnostic.
-In fact, Ron might be surprised to know that I have quite a bit of room in my agnostic worldview for a god (or gods). (much to the consternation of some hard-core atheists) I am fairly certain that the gods that man has created so far are not gods at all.
-I can not state categorically or infallibly (I’ll leave that to the Pope) there is NO God.
+In fact, Ron might be surprised to know that I have quite a bit of room in my agnostic worldview for a god (or gods) — much to the consternation of some hard-core atheists.
+(I would no longer make this statement now.)
+I am fairly certain that the gods which man has created so far are not gods at all.
+I cannot state categorically or infallibly –I’ll leave that to the Pope — there is NO God.
 Even Christopher Hitchens does not say there is No God.

 The best answer, the best philosophy of living, in my humble opinion, is humanism.
-With humanism the focus is on reality, the here and now.
+With humanism, the focus is on reality, the here and now.
 Surely, Ron, the history major that he is, knows that many humanists have a spiritual or religious dimension to their beliefs.
-But, the humanist always comes back to what they can see.
-The humanist does not have time to spend on pining about a future in heaven, the rapture, and the many other events in the eternal future that preoccupy and keep Christians from engaging a suffering, hurting, and dying world.
+But the humanist always comes back to what he can see and know.
+The humanist does not have the time to spend on pining about a future in heaven, the rapture, and the many other supposed events in the future that preoccupy and keep Christians from engaging a suffering and dying world.